spring-attic/spring-batch-admin/README.md

 # Getting Help

 Read the main project [website](http://www.springsource.org/spring-batch-admin) and the [User Guide](http://www.springsource.org/spring-batch-admin/reference).
-Look at teh source code and the Javadocs.
+Look at the source code and the Javadocs.
 For more detailed questions, use the [forum](http://forum.springsource.org/forumdisplay.php?f=41).
 If you are new to Spring as well as to Spring Batch, look for information about [Spring projects](http://www.springsource.org/projects).

 # Contributing to Spring Batch Admin